-If present in serverAuthentication certificates, this field contains the Subject's name and/or DBA as verified under Section 3.2.2.2 or 3.2.2.3.
+- subject:commonName If present, this field contains a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see above). - subject:organizationName If present this field contains the Subject's name and/or DBA as verified under Section 3.2.2.2 or 3.2.2.3.